SEM6-WatchlistTracker/.github/profile/README.md

 Most of my requests require only the service itself to get, update or delete information from.\
 There are only four exceptions to this:
-1. Checking the authentication token and role (Auth) before the request is allowed to go through.
+1. Checking the authentication token and role (Auth) before the request is allowed to go through (Gateway).
 2. Getting friend connections (Friends).
 It requires the user information of each friend.
-3. Getting watchlists between friends (FriendsWatchlist).
+3. Getting watchlists between friends (CollabWatchlist).
 It requires the user information of the collaborating friend.
 4. Updating statistics of media when it has been added to a watchlist (Watchlist, FriendsWatchlist).
 It sends the media that has to be changed along with the statistics that have to be adjusted.

 For 1, 2 and 3 I used synchronous http requests, because these: